Outtay/atlassian-apps-page/apps/epic-progress-field.md

 # Epic Progress Field

-Short description of what the app does.
+Short description of what the app does or does not.

 ## Privacy Policy